-We have never been profitable or generated positive cash flow from operations and, as of March 31, 2014, we had incurred a cumulative net loss of \$2.3 billion.
+We have never been profitable or generated positive cash flow from operations and, as of June 30, 2014, we had incurred a cumulative net loss of \$2.4 billion.
 The cumulative net loss has resulted principally from costs incurred in our research and development programs, the write-off of goodwill and general operating expenses.
-We expect to make substantial expenditures and to incur increasing operating losses in the future in order to further develop and commercialize our product candidates, including costs and expenses to complete clinical studies, seek regulatory approvals and market our product candidates, including AFREZZA.
-Our cumulative net loss may increase significantly as we continue development and clinical study efforts.
+We expect to make substantial expenditures and to incur increasing operating losses in the future in order to support the commercialization of AFREZZA, including costs and expenses to manufacture AFREZZA on a commercial scale.
+In addition, we have agreed to purchase annual minimum quantities of Insulin under our supply agreement with Amphastar of an aggregate of approximately €120.1 million in calendar years 2015 through 2019.
+We may not have the necessary capital resources on hand in order to service this contractual commitment, and we may become obligated to make additional payments under the supply agreement in the event of its termination under certain scenarios.
+Our cumulative net loss may therefore increase significantly.
 Our losses have had, and are expected to continue to have, an adverse impact on our working capital, total assets and stockholders' equity.
-As of March 31, 2014, we had stockholders' equity of \$17.5 million.
-Our ability to achieve and sustain positive cash flow from operations and profitability depends upon obtaining regulatory approvals for and successfully commercializing AFREZZA, either alone or with third parties.
-We do not currently have the required approvals to market any of our product candidates, and we may not receive them.
+As of June 30, 2014, we had stockholders' deficit of \$46.4 million.
+Our ability to achieve and sustain positive cash flow from operations and profitability depends upon successfully commercializing AFREZZA in collaboration with our marketing partner.
 We may not generate positive cash flow from operations or be profitable even if we succeed in commercializing any of our product candidates.
 As a result, we cannot be sure when we will generate positive cash flow from operations or become profitable, if at all.